pmahnke/mahnke-cocktails/recipe_processed/embassy.md

 stars: 3
 base_spirits: "Cognac, Jamaican Rum"
 youtube: "YFqEvNdPrX8"
+description: "A classic cocktail from the 1930s Embassy Club in Hollywood, this is a well-balanced and flavorful drink combining brandy, rum, and Cointreau."
 excerpt: |
   The Embassy Cocktail is a classic cocktail from the 1930s, originating from Hollywood's Embassy Club.
 It's a well-balanced and flavorful drink that combines brandy, rum, Cointreau, lime juice, and bitters.
 ---